Meet The Planted Doula

 About Lara

-As a birthworker, I offer support to pregnant people and families throughout the full spectrum of pregnancy and postpartum.
-Full-spectrum means that I support families through the full range of reproductive experiences, including, but not limited to, birth, postpartum, pregnancy loss, and abortion.
+As a birthworker, I offer support to people and families throughout the full spectrum of pregnancy and postpartum.
+Full-spectrum means that I support families through the full range of reproductive experiences, including, but not limited to, fertility and conception, birth, postpartum, infant feeding, pregnancy loss, and abortion.
 Everyone deserves to be seen and supported when it comes to their reproductive health and experience, no matter what their plans or the outcome.

-You deserve to feel safe and comfortable throughout pregnancy and postpartum.
+I know firsthand that many queer and trans folks face barriers when starting their families and throughout their pregnancies.
+Families can be created in a multitude of ways, and that not all families look the same.
+When you work with me, I will be with you through the ups and downs and everything in between.
+You deserve to feel safe and comfortable throughout your journey.
 I make it a priority to get to know you and to ensure that you receive the quality care and support that you need and deserve.

 For me, care work starts at the roots; we have to understand where people are coming from to support them in getting to where they want to go.
 To my practice, I bring an understanding of different systems of oppression and how different social structures can and do impact reproduction, pregnancy, and birth.